DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 ## Use of Roles for Login

 Handle authentication during your tests with [User Roles](../../guides/advanced-guides/authentication.md#user-roles).
-Roles allow you to wrap login credentials in a reusable object and use it effectively in tests.
+Roles allow you to wrap authentication logic and credentials in a reusable object.

 Define roles with the [Role](../../reference/test-api/role/constructor.md) constructor and include them in your tests with the [t.useRole](../../reference/test-api/testcontroller/userole.md) method.
 The following example makes use of two user roles: